Whimsy Stick

 Can a flirt pole for overexcited dogs make the problem worse?

-No. Walks provide decompression sniffing and lower-intensity environmental exposure that a flirt pole for overexcited dogs doesn’t replicate.
+No. Walks provide decompression sniffing and lower-intensity environmental exposure that a flirt pole does not replicate.
 Both matter.
 The right daily sequence for most overexcited dogs: structured flirt pole session, proper all-done cooldown, then walk.
-The overexcited dog goes into the walk with lower arousal and more threshold space, which makes the walk more productive and less reactive.
-For more on building bonds during these routines, see How to Bond With Your Dog.
+The dog goes into the walk with lower arousal and more threshold space.

-Let the overexcited dog catch and hold the lure for 3 to 5 seconds, then stop all movement and go completely neutral: no tugging, no pulling, no repeated cuing.
+Let the dog catch and hold the lure for 3 to 5 seconds, then stop all movement and go completely neutral: no tugging, no pulling, no repeated cuing.
 Wait.
-The moment the overexcited dog releases, mark it and immediately restart the chase.
+The moment the dog releases, mark it and immediately restart the chase.
 Restart is the reward.
 Once the behavior happens reliably, add the verbal cue just before the expected release.
-Full progression at Impulse Control Drills.
+Full progression at impulse control commands.

-Separate sessions only, at least until each dog has solid individual impulse control from individual flirt pole for overexcited dogs sessions.
+Separate sessions only, at least until each dog has solid individual impulse control.
 Running two overexcited dogs together amplifies arousal and removes the structure that makes the tool work.
 Any resource guarding history means separate sessions permanently.
 Once both dogs reliably hold the wait and drop-it individually, a supervised turn-taking format can work: one dog holds a down-stay while the other works, then rotate.

-If the dog cannot hold even a 2-second wait, won’t release the lure at all, or is moving frantically with no tracking behavior, end the session immediately with all-done and settle.
+If the dog cannot hold even a 2-second wait, will not release the lure at all, or is moving frantically with no tracking behavior, end the session immediately with all-done and settle.
 Do not add more reps.
 For the next session, cut duration in half and reduce lure speed until the impulse control holds throughout.
 This is the dog telling you the intensity exceeded their current capacity.
-Adjust and rebuild from there.

 Most overexcited dogs show measurable behavioral change within 2 to 3 weeks of daily structured sessions.
 The first week typically feels like most of the session is spent on the wait step.
 By week two, the wait becomes faster and the post-session settle happens more naturally.
 By week three, the calm pattern is visibly established and carry-over into walks and household behavior is noticeable.